Mater Ecclesiae Monastery

-The Mater Ecclesiae Monastery (Latin for 'Mother of the Church') is a monastery in Vatican City.
-It was founded around 1990 by Pope John Paul II as a monastery for cloistered nuns.
-Benedict XVI lived there from his resignation in 2013 till his death in 2022.
+The Mater Ecclesiae Monastery (Latin for "Mother of the Church" dedicated to Mary) is a monastery in Vatican City.
+It was founded around 1990 by Pope John Paul II as a monastery for cloistered nuns who pray specifically for the health of the pope.
+Various cloistered orders are invited to take up residence for a time.
+It served as the residence of Pope Benedict XVI from his resignation in 2013 until his death in 2022.
+In 2023, Pope Francis returned it to its monastic purpose with an invitation to Benedictine nuns of the Abbey of St. Scholastica in Victoria, Argentina.